noskovvkirill/mirrorblocks/README.md

 ### Usage
 ___

-1. Install  .
+1. Install mirrorblocks
 ```
 npm install mirrorblocks
 ```
 ```
 yarn add mirrorblocks
 ```
-2. Wrap your app with the <ThemeProvider>
+2. Wrap your app with the ThemeProvider.
+It works for [Mirror Degen](https://github.com/mirror-xyz/degen) too.
 ```
 import { ThemeProvider } from 'mirrorblocks'